saksham36/PaperList/README.md

 ### Prerequisites

-- One needs to have an account with SerpAPI [https://serpapi.com/].
+- One needs to have an account with [SerpAPI](https://serpapi.com/).
 SerpAPI is used to query Google Scholar, and it allows upto 100 free queries per month.

-- Additionally, one needs access to OpenAI GPT APIs [https://platform.openai.com/account/api-keys].
+- Additionally, one needs access to [OpenAI GPT APIs](https://platform.openai.com/account/api-keys).

 Create a `config.yaml` file with the following keys: